Institute of Cosmology and Gravitation, University of Portsmouth

-The ICG is a research institute at the University of Portsmouth devoted to topics in cosmology, galaxy evolution and gravitation.
+The Institute of Cosmology and Gravitation is a research institute at the University of Portsmouth devoted to topics in cosmology, galaxy evolution and gravitation.
 It has nearly 50 staff, post-docs and students working on subjects from inflation in the early Universe to understanding the stellar populations in galaxies.

 Research at the Institute is supported by grants from STFC (the UK Science and Technology Facilities Council), the Royal Society and the European Union.